Skip to main content

 About

-With a metro stop on campus, College Park is minutes from downtown Washington, D.C.
-As the US capital and home of the federal government, Washington, D.C. is a truly international city hosting foreign embassies, large governmental organisations, a flourishing tech industry, and dozens of free museums to visit.
-Students are a car, bus, or train ride away from Annapolis, Baltimore, Philadelphia, and New York.
+With a metro stop on campus and a new light rail in construction, College Park is minutes from downtown Washington, D.C.
+As the nation’s capital and home of the federal government, Washington, D.C. is a truly international city hosting foreign embassies, large governmental organizations, a flourishing tech industry, and dozens of free museums to visit.
+Moreover, you’ll be a car, bus, or train ride from Annapolis, Baltimore, Philadelphia, and New York.

 Level of competitiveness